Menus change. Right along with the times.

 Long before Dominoes and Papa John’s came onto the scene with their quasi pizzas, Pizza Hut was putting mom & pop artisans out of business.
 There was a time not so long ago that Chef Boyardee brand pizza mix was the only option at the market.
 But nowadays?
 Look across that long freezer of frozen potatoes and you’ll see an equally long section of pizza varieties.
 Somebody’s buying them.

 I hate to be the spoiler, but that General Tso’s Chicken, Orange Beef and Chow Mein that you’ve been picking up at Mr. Chow’s are … American.
 General Tso is a mythical person — or at least unknown by any Chinese friends of mine.
 And Orange Beef is a knock-off of the popular dish named for the mythical general.
 As for Chow Mein?
 Yeah, it’s somewhat authentic, if you leave out the meat and half of the seasonings we enjoy here.
 Fact is, the Chinese people were (and generally still are) not with the amenities — such as free-flowing gas or electric — as we Americans.
 Furthermore, they don’t have an Iowa or Texas, where beef cows are as plentiful as mosquitoes.
-And some Chinese provinces are well within the coastal areas, which omits Happy Family or Black Pepper Scallops from the authentic menu.
+And some Chinese provinces stretch far beyond the coastal areas, which omits Happy Family or Black Pepper Scallops from the authentic menu.
 Sorry, folks.
 The stuff on that buffet was most likely concocted in San Fransisco.

 Though there are accounts of fried U-shaped tortillas showing up in New Mexico in the 1940s, Glen Bell is widely credited for filling the crunchy shells with mystery meat, plastic-like lettuce shreds, mealy tomatoes and some sort of wicked cheese.
 Yep.
 Same guy.
 (And you thought the ‘Bell’ was from old Mexico?) — Sorry Food TV fans, Aarón Sánchez and the Ortega company didn’t invent the shells for those Tuesday night tacos.
 Neither did the Old El Paso company, which actually originated in New Mexico.
 But both companies and their savvy marketing departments have made damn sure that many Americans celebrate ‘Mexican Night’ or ‘Mexican Made Easy.’

 The history of this now-iconic salad is disputed.
-There’s the Caesar Cardini camp, which believes that the Tijuana, Mexico restaurateur invented the bowl of egg-laden greens for hungry Marines who crossed the border to drink alcohol during the Prohibition.
+There’s the Caesar Cardini camp, which believes that the Tijuana, Mexico restaurateur invented the bowl of egg-laden greens for hungry U.S. Marines who crossed the border to drink alcohol during the Prohibition.
 We also have the Giacomo Junia fan club.
 They swear that Junia originated the dish in Chicago in 1903. — Either way, Caesar Salad is served in every restaurant and convenience store in the country.
 And the salad dressing selection these days is nothing like the Thousand Island and Italian selection of the 1970s and 1980s.